Are you in an unpredictable marriage?

 Get help before the problem becomes intractable

 As the lead researcher in the University of Virgina study, James Coan, suggested, even couples in distressed relationships could seek counseling before the problems in the relationship became intractable.
-This is echoed by John Gottman’s findings, warning that the average couple enters marriage or couples therapy after a disconnection has become nearly insurmountable.
-Yet, dramatic change in love relationships can happen, and often relatively quickly, when both partners are motivated to make their relationship better.
-As long as one or both partners have not “checked out” of the relationship, couples can shift from distress to happiness in a relatively short time period.
+John Gottman’s research found the average couple waits 6 years before seeking therapy.
+Dramatic change in relationships is possible, and often faster than people expect.
+As long as neither partner has truly given up, couples therapy can create real change.

 A Clear Path to Positive Predictability in a Marriage